Billionaire Profile

 Early Life

-Scott David Cook was born in 1952.
-His early life and childhood were spent in Jackson, Michigan, where he developed a strong interest in mathematics and economics.
-He earned a Bachelor's degree in economics and mathematics from the University of Southern California and an MBA from Harvard Business School.
+Scott Cook was born in 1952 in Glendale, California.
+Growing up, he displayed a keen interest in technology, even programming his school district's one computer.
+He earned a bachelor's degree in economics and mathematics from the University of Southern California and later obtained an MBA from Harvard Business School in 1976.

 Rise to Success